As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 A woman was also arrested after attempting to sell a piece of Moon Rock to an undercover NASA investigator for $1.7 million.

-In October 2000, a man in Arizona was arrested by FBI agents after he attempted to sell what he claimed was Moon rocks via the internet.
+In October 2000, a man in Arizona was arrested by FBI agents after he attempted to sell what he claimed were Moon rocks via the internet.

 He was sentenced to 21 years of imprisonment, 3 years of probation, and 300 hours of community service after pleading guilty to the charges.